 Why is restoring nature needed?

 European biodiversity is declining at an alarming rate, with 57% of Atlantic marine habitats, and 75% and 40% of Baltic and Mediterranean marine species respectively, in bad condition.
-Yet restoring nature will be crucial to recovering marine biodiversity and halting the degradation of marine ecosystems.
+Despite nature conservation laws and targets in place for decades now, European countries have not succeeded in halting the degradation of ecosystems, including marine ones.
+Adopting a new legally binding law to restore nature is therefore much needed.
 Further, the 6th Assessment Report of the Intergovernmental Panel on Climate Change is clear that restoring nature is a key part of the solution to mitigate and adapt to climate change, and meet climate targets.
 And in this UN decade on ecosystem restoration (2021-2030), the time to act is now!

 What is the NRL and why does it matter?